oxnr/awesome-notes/Business/Inspiration.md

 > Live as if you were to die tomorrow.
 Learn as if you were to live forever.

-> You must begin but studying the end game!
+> You must begin by studying the end game!

 > A good plan violently executed today is better than a perfect plan tomorrow